ewcp/ewcp.github.io/docs/research-agenda.markdown

 ### AWD.DL.12
 Compare submission rates (is it possible to get this data?) by region to determine the % of students nominated in a specific region.
 Pull out regional vs District data.

 ### GDC.001
 Computationally predict GDC responses to arbitrary Q&A questions.

-## Other areas of interest
+## Other areas of research interest
 - CAD
 - Networking
 - 3d printing